aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 !!! note "It's important to include a `description` for each API endpoint because reasons"

-The resolvers used by Bedrock Agents are compatible with the full suite of Powertools for AWS Lambda utilities.
+The resolvers used by Agents for Amazon Bedrock are compatible with the full suite of Powertools for AWS Lambda utilities.
 This includes [Logger](../logger.md), [Metrics](../metrics.md) and [Tracer](../tracer.md).

+### Validating parameters

+Add an example for validating parameters like EmailStr from Pydantic.

 ### Generating OpenAPI schemas

-Use the `get_openapi_json_schema` function provided by the Bedrock Agent resolver.
+Use the `get_openapi_json_schema` function provided by the resolver.
 This function will produce a JSON-serialized string that represents your OpenAPI schema.
 You can print this string or save it to a file for future reference.